nguyhai/favorite-things-project/README.md

 When one of the summary items is clicked, the detail information for that item should be shown and the detail for all other items should be hidden.  __Only one items details should be shown at a time.__

-__Important Note:__  Yes, jQuery has a UI component to do this.
-No you cannot use it for this assignment.
-The assignment involves the creation of your own show/hide behavior to illustrate that you understand some basic jQuery and JavaScript.
-Using any other 3rd party component to do this defeats the purpose of the assignment.
+__Important Note:__  If you feel adventurous, jQuery has a UI component to do this.

 ## Code Structure